Home

 Mazz Scott and Shoki Mbowane once worked in the station’s coal department, now they have signed up for the construction reskilling programme.
 They are learning to install PV panels.

 ‘After training we will be able to install them on our roofs ourselves,’ laughs Mbowane.
-Both are enjoying learning new skills, but for Scott there is still a hint of nostalgia for the old days of just two and a half years ago.
-Even those times when she had to rush to the station in the middle of the night after one of the units had tripped.
+Both are enjoying learning new skills, but for Scott, there is still a hint of nostalgia for the old days of just two-and-a-half years ago - even the late nights when she had to rush to the station after one of the units had tripped.

-Nick Singh, head of the Smart Group Centre of Excellence at Eskom Research, Testing and Development, stands in a container filled with batteries and inverters which are in turn connected to solar panels attached to the outside of the container (see image below), making it a mobile mini power station.
-It can be installed in remote areas with no electricity infrastructure and provide power to households.
+Nick Singh, head of the Smart Group Centre of Excellence at Eskom Research, Testing and Development, in a container filled with batteries and inverters.
+These are connected to solar panels attached to the outside of the container (see image below).
+These mobile mini power stations can be installed in remote areas that have no electricity infrastructure to provide power to households.
 Photos: Paul Botes

 At Swartkopdam, an off-the-grid settlement 150km from Upington in the Northern Cape, a micro grid provides electricity to 39 houses.

-Plugging the community into the national grid through transmission lines running hundreds of kilometres would have cost in excess of a quarter of a billion rand.
+Plugging the community into the national grid through transmission lines running hundreds of kilometres would have cost in excess of R250-million.

 ‘We are looking at different applications where we could make them bigger or smaller,’ explains Pillay.

 In the future other projects might be rolled out to test if they will work.
-There has been the suggestion of growing hemp in the lands surrounding the station and another idea is to turn Komati into a museum where visitors can see an old power station up close.
+There has been a suggestion to grow hemp on the land surrounding the station.
+Another idea is to turn Komati into a museum where visitors will be able to see an old power station up close.

-Watchdog Thulani Nkosi, a community leader who acts as a liaison between Eskom and the communities surrounding Komati, said many residents lost their jobs when the station closed.
-No permanent Eskom employees lost their jobs, says the company.
-But many people left the area and those who remain live in desperation.
-A few people found jobs on nearby coal mines and a few retained their jobs at Komati.
-The majority, however, remain unemployed.
+Watchdog Thulani Nkosi, a community leader who acts as a liaison between Eskom and the communities surrounding Komati, says many people left the area after the station closed and many of those who remain live in desperation.
+Some residents have found jobs at nearby coal mines while a few others have retained their jobs at Komati.
 Photo: Paul Botes

 The repurposing project at Komati started too late, the Presidential Climate Commission found in a report on Komati in 2023.
 The decommissioning process started before Eskom established a Just Energy Transition office in 2020 and before the government adopted the Just Transition Framework in 2022.

-A process like this will ideally need to be planned for about eight years, Pillay told a group of journalists in February.
+A process like this should ideally be planned for about eight years, Pillay told a group of journalists in February.
 Komati did not have that luxury.

 Skills training: A welder makes measurements for a solar panel project.
 One of the pilot projects at Komati will be a welding school where trainees are taught specialist welding techniques.
 Photo: Paul Botes